 If you want to serve tofu with your curry, I’d recommend making that first.
 You can start on the curry once the tofu is in the oven.
 Here’s the recipe.

 If you want to serve rice with your curry, I typed up suggested quantities and how to cook it within the recipe below.
+(I always cook with brown rice, but you could use another rice if you cook it according to the package’s directions.)
 You might also enjoy the curry with cooked noodles or on its own.

 How to Make Panang Curry

 This curry recipe comes together quickly once you’ve chopped your veggies.

 - First, you’ll first sauté the onions, peppers and carrots, then add the garlic and curry paste and cook those briefly to enhance their flavors.

 - Then add regular coconut milk (from a can) and some water (so it’s not overwhelmingly rich).